MC2 Monadnock Graduate

 Both Ed and Elizabeth had enormous impacts on me, and in different ways.
 Ed helped me write my first “college level” paper, and I cannot thank him enough for the hours of near individual attention he paid to me and my paper.
 This skill has proven crucial in college.
 Elizabeth had a great impact on my from a much less objective point of view.
 She was always there, providing uncompromising support and encouragement throughout my high school career.
 It was through much of her “tough love” that I grew into the student and person that I am today.

-What has been the biggest challenge you’ve faced in the transition from MC2 to Westfield State?
+What was been biggest challenge you’ve faced in the transition from MC2 to Westfield State?

 Honestly, the only thing that was difficult was being away from the friends that I had met at MC2.
 It was very different going from a community where I did not feel out of place hugging any single member of the community into one where I knew absolutely no one and everyone was a little on guard for the first few weeks.